giovanni-venturelli/jvx-multiselect-enhanced/README.md

 ```

 #### Response
-By now the response must contain an array of object, stored in the property `message` in the `response.data` object.
+By now the response must contain an array of objects, stored in the property `message` in the `response.data` object.

 The object template should be
 ```javascript